 For my focus piece, I added an empty frame of my own, and a vintage brass 5 in the center and built around that.
 Gallery walls can contain artwork, personal photos, or even a combination of the two.
-I used my own artwork (with the exception of the Peony Love canvas), real feathers from the craft store, and prints in my gallery wall collage.
+I used my own artwork (with the exception of the Peony Love canvas print), photo frames, real feathers from the craft store, and prints in my gallery wall collage.
 For even spacing, it’s important to pick one size.
 I kept about 2 inches of space around all of my items no matter their size or shape.

 I went with a kind of boho feather and color theme.
-For the top picture in a blue frame, I took real feathers and glued them on paper with hot glue and a swish of gold paint.
+To create the top picture in a blue frame, I took real feathers and glued them on paper with hot glue and a swish of gold paint.
 Super easy and cute!

 I had a galvanized pail that’s actually for office supplies, and loved the idea of having real flowers in my collage gallery wall.
 They didn’t last more than a few days, even in a hidden cup of water, but they looked pretty while they lasted.

 I used a bookcase as my anchor under the gallery wall, and had fun styling that too.
 This would also look great under my couch if I ever decide to move it there again.

 It was fun to add in color and mix in natural elements.
 I really love the natural, boho feel.
 Adding a few faux plants and some natural elements like rocks and crystals really spoke to me.

 These are some of my favorite books, and I love the colors for this project!